 If you're deciding what sport to take up or are a concerned parent and want to know the truth about skiing vs snowboarding dangers, this straight-to-the-point article is for you:

 After looking at injury statistics over the last 40 years, professor Jasper Shealy has concluded that Snowboarders are 50-70% more likely to get injured BUT are a third less likely to die on the slopes than skiers (source).
 Skiing, however, is a relatively safe sport when compared with other high-energy activities or everyday activities like driving a car or being a pedestrian (source).

 We are reader supported.
 We may collect a share of sales from the links on this page.
 As an Amazon Associate, we earn from qualifying purchases.

 Although skiing and snowboarding are perceived as very risky sports, that fact is the overall injury rate is 3 injuries per 1,000 skiing days and 4-16 per 1,000 snowboarding days.
 That means if you ski 20 days a year, on average you’ll sustain an injury every 16-17 years (source).

-In general, snowboarders are more likely to suffer injuries and overall they have more terrain park injuries (probably because more snowboarders do jumps and tricks that skiers) -- which accounts for 25% of injuries (source).
+In general, snowboarders are more likely to suffer injuries and overall they have more terrain park injuries (probably because more snowboarders do jumps and tricks than skiers) - which accounts for 25% of injuries (source).

 Snowboarders tend to fall backward on their bum or use their hands to try to stabilize themselves after hitting a jump which accounts for more wrist and collarbone fractures (source).

-In the US out of 51 million skiing days, an average of 41 people die per year skiing, 44 suffer serious injury (paralysis, head trauma etc) (source)
+In the US out of 51 million skiing days, an average of 41 people die per year skiing, and 44 suffer serious injury (paralysis, head trauma, etc) (source)

-Although fewer people ski than drive motor vehicle, here are some stats to help put the risk of skiing in context with everyday activities.
+Although fewer people ski than drive motor vehicles, here are some stats to help put the risk of skiing in context with everyday activities.